 You shall not hate your brother in your heart, but you shall reason frankly with your neighbor, lest you incur sin because of him.
 Leviticus 19:17

-In response, hoping that reasoning together was still an option, I sought the opinion of two theologically-apt men in our church.
+In response, hoping that reasoning together was still an option, I sought the opinion of two theologically-apt men in our church: our former pastor, and another man studying for his theology degree.
 I shared an explanation of my position, with quotes from well over a dozen of the greatest Reformers and post-Reformation theologians saying what I say.
 They agreed that I was orthodox.

-In early 2020, Dafydd Hughes, the pastor of Crosspoint Church in Palmerston North (a member of the Fellowship of Reformed Baptist Churches NZ), censored my book, The Spine of Scripture.
+In early 2020, Dafydd Hughes, the pastor of Crosspoint Church in Palmerston North (a sister church to TRBC in the Fellowship of Reformed Baptist Churches NZ), censored my book, The Spine of Scripture.
 Dafydd had not read my book, nor spoken to me about it.

 To protect my reputation as the ninth commandment requires, I asked Ryan to speak to Dafydd on my behalf.
 Instead, Ryan told me that there were still “serious and unresolved issues” to be dealt with on my side—both doctrinal and non-doctrinal—and asked to meet.
 I requested instead, as more appropriate, a written response to my written explanation of my views.
 He implied that he had not seen this document before, and then ignored it again.
 (He never has acknowledged it to me, as it straightforwardly proves that he has excommunicated someone from his supposedly Reformed church for holding to demonstrably Reformed doctrine.)

-Ryan then told me, speaking on behalf of Trinity’s eldership—himself and Greg Kitt—that I was guilty of slander, false teaching, and division.
-They demanded that I either (1) close down my blogs (including It’s Good To Be A Man, which is not mine), and submit for mentoring; or (2) resign my membership at Trinity.
+Ryan then told me, speaking on behalf of TRBC’s eldership—himself and Greg Kitt—that I was guilty of slander, false teaching, and division.
+They demanded that I either (1) close down my blogs (including It’s Good To Be A Man, which is not mine), and submit for mentoring; or (2) resign my membership at TRBC.

 Under counsel which I believed was naïve, but wanting to be submissive to the wisdom of older men and to demonstrate every charity toward Ryan, I renewed the process of trying to reason with him.
 When this failed, I then tried to walk through Matthew 18 with him.
 This was hampered by COVID-19 lockdown, and also by the fact that Ryan appeared to think that witnesses were anyone in a position of power in the church who would agree with him, rather than people who actually knew what was going on.
 We were therefore unable to agree to a meeting.
 He wanted me to come alone and face a panel of the elders and deacons—who had no first-hand knowledge of the situation—while claiming that my guilt was a foregone conclusion.
 I wanted to meet with qualified witnesses—including my partner at It’s Good To Be A Man, Michael Foster, who Ryan had also accused—while maintaining that the charges were mistaken.